 It is no different than going to the Dentist twice a year for a cleaning and checkup.
 If you do not and wait until you have a nasty cavity, how much is that root canal costing you along with all the extra pain and suffering?
 Should have gone for the twice a year cleaning and checkup – way, way cheaper and no pain!

 Without question, the biggest difference in bathroom costs are:

-If you are looking to relocate a toilet, convert a bathtub to a shower, enlarge a shower, add a bathtub or second sink, or relocate a sink, there will be extensive plumbing involved.
+If you are looking to relocate a toilet, convert a bathtub into a shower, enlarge a shower, add a bathtub or second sink, or relocate a sink, there will be extensive plumbing involved.
 These things require a lot of work in the walls, under the floor/ground, and in the ceiling/roof spaces.
 The exact amount of work and cost to relocate plumbing cannot be determined until after the walls, floor, and ceilings are opened.
 In similar fashion, the same is true when removing walls.
 I do not know of anyone who can see through walls, floors, and ceilings to determine what needs to be done until after they are completely opened up.
 It is not like on TV or YouTube where they always seem to magically know this stuff!
 It is impossible – they do not know unless they built the house.

 Why Does Tile Impact the Costs to Remodel a Bathroom?